RandomSoundEffect/hot-lecture-digest/README.md

 Hot Lecture Digest is a program that consists of two core parts.
 One is the 'speech-to-text' tool that coverts Kingos' lecture into script, and the other is an administration tool with GUI which organizes your school-week.
 Hot Lecture Digest will be an ultimate weapon for Kingos to manage school works in these difficult days due to the pandemic.

-## **License - MIT license** ⚖️
+## **License - GPL v3.0 license** ⚖️

-Hot Lecture Digest is released under the terms of the MIT license.
-Click [here](https://github.com/OSSP-group-5/hot-lecture-digest/blob/main/LICENSE) for more information or see the [original](https://opensource.org/licenses/MIT).
+Hot Lecture Digest is released under the terms of the GPL v3.0 license.
+Click [here](https://github.com/OSSP-group-5/hot-lecture-digest/blob/main/LICENSE) for more information or see the [original](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## **Links to resources**